object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 Finally, the top stack frame corresponds to the command that the user typed in iPython.
 This stack frame looks a little different from the others.
 For starters, instead of the file name there is the string `<ipython-input-5-141816221609>`.
-This is simply the Python interpreter's internal name for a notional "file" containing one line of iPython input.
+This is simply the :term:`Python interpreter`'s internal name for a notional "file" containing one line of iPython input.
 Similarly, because the line the user typed is not in any function, the interpreter treats it as code written in the top level of an unnamed module called `<module>`.
 Finally, because the